Sigil-Ebook/sigil-ebook.github.io/_sigil/tips.md

 for a savings of over 30 meg, and

      127709658  3 Sep 11:22 Sigil-0.9.18-Mac-Package.dmg

      78071020  3 Sep 11:22 Sigil.app-0.9.18-Mac.txz

 for a savings of about 50 meg.

 So combined for the two downloads (PageEdit and Sigil), people are saving over 80 megs on downloads per release.

 ### How to uncompress .tar.xz, or .txz files

+If you are on macOS 10.15 Catalina or newer, simply double-click the .txz file and macOS's built-in Archive Utility will automatically uncompress the file and leave you with a new Sigil.app, which you can drag to your /Applications folder (or wherever you want).

-There are many ways to uncompress and unpack .txz files.
-The easiest is to install a good gui decompressor program that actually knows how to handle .xz files (and almost all other types of archive files).
+If you are on an older macOS, the easiest path is to install a good gui decompressor program that actually knows how to handle .xz files (and almost all other types of archive files).
 One the oldest and best out there is called "The Unarchiver", which is free from the macOS App store:

 [The Unarchiver](https://apps.apple.com/us/app/the-unarchiver/id425424353?mt=12){: .btn .btn--success}

 Alternatively, modern macOS versions can do the decompression with nothing additional needed via the Terminal.app and the command line as follows:

-1. move the file Sigil.app-0.9.18-Mac.txz file your Desktop
+1. move the Sigil.app-0.9.18-Mac.txz file to your Desktop
 2. open Terminal.app, and type the following commmands:

 ~~~